N7BTS/DMR/README.md

 # WECG DMR Codeplug for Anytone D-878UV
 Modified from [@AG7GN](https://www.github.com/AG7GN)'s D-868UV codeplug for use with the D-878 and added analog and digital APRS functionality.
 Codeplug contains the PNW repeater network frequencies/zones along with other various Brandmeister repeaters in Northwest Washington and the WECG frequency list for Whatcom County.

-This codeplug was created using the Anytone D-878UV Customer Programming Software (CPS) version 1.16.
+This codeplug was created using the Anytone D-878UV Customer Programming Software (CPS) version 1.20.
 It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).

 **Anytone D-868 Users:** Steve, AG7GN, has compiled detailed instructions on how to use this 878 codeplug with the 868, while retaining your personal settings, by making use of the Data Conversion File (DCF).
 Check it out on his [README.md.](https://github.com/AG7GN/DMR/blob/master/README.md)

 # Change log
+### 9-12-20
+* Updated to 1.20 CPS
+* Added new BM repeaters into zones: Lyman, Silverdale, Redmond, and Blyn
+* Reordered zone list
+* Fixed GMT offset to -8 instead of -7
+* Changed Person Call Hold Time to 10s to avoid "Missed Call" when using BM Parrot
+* Added function to display last caller callsign
+* Turned off priority channel in PS scan list
+* Fixed scanning issue where some channels were not linked to a scan list
+* Changed Time Out Timer to 120 seconds
+* Locked out TX on all PS channels
+* Removed Digital APRS Parrot and Digital APRS Local 2 channels and reallocated to Digital APRS Simplex channels (one each VHF and UHF).
+Enabled APRS RX and ranging capabilities for both channels
+* Removed Local 2 channels from BM zones.
+Local 2 TG is a PNW network TG, not BM
+* Enabled APRS RX and ranging capabilities in all DMR Simplex channels
+* Changed all DMR repeater channels to DMR Mode: Repeater and changed all DMR simplex channels to DMR Mode: Double Slot
+* In APRS options, changed destination callsign to APAT81 to tell the APRS network that the device is an AT-D878
+* Updated digital contact list

 ### 1-17-20
 * Updated to 1.16 CPS
 * Changed Ferndale to Sehome in Zone 1